Learning from Teaching

 The American Medical Association has authorized academic CME providers to certify a new category of American Medical Association (AMA) Physician’s Recognition Award (PRA) Category 1 Credit(s)™.
 “Learning from Teaching” is a descriptive label for this type of CME activity used for reporting to Accreditation Council for Continuing Medical Education (ACCME).
 The purpose of this activity type is to recognize activities which were historically reported as AMA PRA Category 2 Credit.

-Learning from Teaching credit may be claimed by faculty physicians for academic endeavors in both undergraduate medical education (UME) and graduate medical education (GME), or for learning gained in the experience of being a CME speaker.
+Learning from Teaching credit may be claimed by faculty physicians for academic endeavors in undergraduate medical education (UME) and graduate medical education (GME).

 The Indiana University School of Medicine Division of Continuing Medical Education has established the attached policy for tracking self-directed and individualized Learning from Teaching activities.
 The form provided will document the associated ACCME Criteria for Accreditation and learning outcomes.